Enterprise-CMCS/managed-care-review/docs/technical-design/howto-migrations.md

     - How do you know migration applied?
 What will be checked either in the app, via api request, or in the reports CSV?
     - Developers will have to verify that the change worked multiple times, basically each time the migration is run on a new environment since the data could be quite different.
     - If verification involves looking into reports and comparing fields, consider using a CSV tool like [CSVKit](https://csvkit.readthedocs.io/en/latest/index.html) if the comparisons seem involved.
-1. After the PR merges and promotes, prepare to run the data migration in DEV environment.
+1. After the PR merges and promotes,run in higher environments.
+    - Start with DEV.
 Follow similar steps Step #4 but now using the `main` lambda for your migration.
-1. Run the migration  DEV > VAL > PROD in order, verifying in the application (or via reporting output) after each run.
+    - Run the migration  DEV > VAL > PROD in order, verifying in the application (or via reporting output) after each run.

 ## Schema Migrations